The Laws of Generosity and Meanness in Life

 The Choice Between Dedication and Blessing

-Through this observation, we find that mean people do not live well.
+Through this observation, we find that mean-spirited people do not live well.
 We can see this in relationships.
-If you are not mean with money but are mean in other matters, if people regard you as a mean person, your interpersonal relationships will be poor, and no one will want to associate with you.
+If you are not stingy with money but are stingy in other matters, and people consider you a miser, your interpersonal relationships will suffer, and no one will want to associate with you.

 Choose to Be a Generous Person

-Start adjusting in all aspects, becoming a generous person, a dedicated person.
-But do not always treat people to meals; that is not good.
-Instead, build a generous relationship in relationships, learn to be shrewd, and it does not matter to take a loss.
-In the Bible, Isaac dug a well, and it was taken away.
-He dug another well, and it was taken away again.
+Start adjusting in all aspects to become a generous person, a dedicated person.
+But do not constantly treat people; that is not good.
+Instead, build generous relationships.
+Learn to be shrewd; it does not matter to take a loss.
+In the Bible, Isaac dug a well, and people took it away.
+He dug another well, and they took it away again.
 Isaac said, "Bless you with a well."
-Isaac was a person who willingly dedicated.
-In that place, there was a hundredfold harvest.
+Isaac was a willing giver and had a hundredfold harvest in that place.
 So today, do we want to give or receive?
 This is our choice!

 In marketing, do you understand the needs of others or your own needs?
-If you understand the needs of others, you will surely receive a lot from others.
-My team is really great; they are all willing to offer themselves to God and are never calculating.
-Sometimes, when everyone rents a house together and needs essential living items, everyone pools their money to buy and use them together.
-This greatly improves efficiency, rather than everyone buying and using their own.
+If you understand the needs of others, you will surely receive much from them.
+My team is truly wonderful; they are willing to offer themselves to God and are never petty.
+Sometimes, when we rent a house together and need essential supplies, we pool our money to buy and use them together, which greatly improves efficiency, rather than everyone buying and using their own.

 From now on, constantly examine yourself in all aspects, no longer according to your own logic but according to the logic in the Bible.
 Jacob's wages were constantly changed by his uncle, but what does it matter?
 I encourage everyone to be filled with understanding and know what is worthwhile and what is not, to deal with the bad habits on your body one by one, to become a dedicated person, to become a giving person.
 May God bless everyone!